 Rising house prices in London over the past decade have turned a record number of homeowners in the capital into property millionaires.
 As our infographic shows, there are 11,462 homes in London worth more than £2m.
-But instead of toasting their good fortune, London’s property multimillionaires face paying a mansion tax if Labour wins power after next year’s General Election.
+But instead of toasting their good fortune, London’s property multimillionaires could face paying a mansion tax if Labour wins power after next year’s General Election.

 Even if your home isn’t yet worth £2m or more, according to the Land Registry, the figures on our infographic showing the percentage increase in property values in each London borough over the past decade will help you work out whether your house will hit the £2m mark any time soon.